novaprova/novaprova/doc/manual/failures.rst

 The purpose of a test framework is to discover bugs in code at the earliest possible time, with the least amount of work by developers.
-To achieve this, Novaprova takes an "Isolate & Detect" approach, meaning that failure modes are firstly isolated to the test that caused them (thus not affecting other tests) and secondly detected using the best automated debugging techniques possible.
+To achieve this, NovaProva takes an "Isolate & Detect" approach, meaning that failure modes are firstly isolated to the test that caused them (thus not affecting other tests) and secondly detected using the best automated debugging techniques possible.

-Novaprova uses a strong model of test isolation.
+NovaProva uses a strong model of test isolation.
 Each test is run in a separate process, with a central process co-ordinating the starting of tests and the gathering of results.
 This design eliminates a number of subtle failure modes where running one test can influence another, such